-The 2.6 Rule (formerly the 500 or 450 rule) is a great way to estimate how many grams of carbohydrate will be covered by one unit of Humalog or Novolog insulin.
-This is your insulin to carb ratio (I:C or ICR) or your carb factor.
+The 2.6 Rule (formerly the 500 or 450 rule) is a great way to estimate how many grams of carbohydrate will be covered by one unit of Humalog, Novolog, or Apidra insulin.
+This is your insulin to carb ratio (I:C or ICR) or your carb factor (CarbF).
 Once you know this, you can count the grams of carb in the food you want to eat and divide by your carb factor to find how many units of bolus insulin are needed to cover the carbs.
 This allows flexibility in your food choices because any number of carbs can be covered with a matching dose of insulin.

 The 2.6 Rule:

 An accurate carb factor can be determined only after you’ve calculated an accurate TDD (all fast insulin taken before meals, plus all long-acting insulin used in a day).
 To find a starting CarbF, multiply your weight (lb) by 2.6 grams per pound and divide this number by your average TDD.

 For lbs: CarbF = (2.6 x Weight(lb)) ÷ TDD

 For kg: CarbF = (5.7 x Weight(kg)) ÷ TDD